State Funded Cyber Weapons: Why Do They Pose Threat?

 Stuxnet came a few years later to Flame.
 It was primarily designed for destruction.
 The worm sought out Siemens Step7 software in Windows-based systems to compromise on programmable logic controllers in industrial units to help countries spy on nuclear sites.
 With certain changes, Stuxnet also provided controls to authors to tear centrifuges, without letting operators know about it.
 It is believed that if Stuxnet had gone undetected, it would have caused a lot of damage to Iranian nuclear sites.
 The beauty of this worm lied in the fact that it could infect machines dodging almost every security parameter and spread over local networks with ease.

 And now, a lot of security experts including Symantec have talked about Regin.
 It is believed to be developed along the lines of Stuxnet, yet the origins are unknown.
 Many security analysts term it as one of the most complex pieces of malware technology.

-The sophistication of its construction aimed at long-term surveillance makes clear indications to the fact that it has been developed on country funds.
+The sophistication of its construction aimed at long-term surveillance makes clear indications of the fact that it has been developed on country funds.
 Its customizable form makes Regin even more complex and necessary to deal with.
 However, there were not the only risks that countries have faced.
-Across the timeline, there has been some other interesting malware including Duqu, Gauss, and Wiper that have repeatedly called for security mechanism strong enough to withhold such attacks.
-Who knows if your system is still relaying information while playing around the rules of antivirus system?
+Across the timeline, there has been some other interesting malware including Duqu, Gauss, and Wiper that have repeatedly called for security mechanisms strong enough to withhold such attacks.
+Who knows if your system is still relaying information while playing around with the rules of the antivirus system?

 It’s true that crafting something like Stuxnet requires unmeasured brilliance, planning, and money, but the repercussions many.
 Any average hacker can take parts of these viruses and create something customized to target your network.